dtao-dev/CIS-3110-Assignment-4/README.md

 Prompt:

   For Assignment 4, teams must choose three bootstrap components per team member to implement on your site.
 Viewers of the site should see three features, from Bootstrap, present on the deployed site.
-Investigate all the Bootstrap features on their site,
+Investigate all the Bootstrap features on their site.

 Description: